 Rules & Regulations

 The following pool rules and regulations have been established for the benefit of all users of the Fairfield Aquatic Center to assure the safe operation of the facility and to provide enjoyable recreation for all.
-Patrons are requested to cooperate in observing these rules and to obey the instructions of the Fairfield Aquatic Center staff.
-Failure to follow the Pool Rules and Regulations could result in ejection from the Fairfield Aquatic Center, without refund and / or temporary / permanent suspension from the Fairfield Aquatic Center.
+Patrons are required to cooperate in observing these rules and to obey the instructions of the Fairfield Aquatic Center staff.
+Failure to follow the Pool Rules and Regulations could result in serious injury and / or ejection from the Fairfield Aquatic Center, without refund and / or temporary / permanent suspension from the Fairfield Aquatic Center.

-The Fairfield Parks and Recreation Department reserves the right to refuse admittance into the Fairfield Aquatic Center when the capacity of the pool has been reached or when otherwise deemed necessary for the health, welfare or safety of the patrons.
-The Pool Supervisor and designated assistants are responsible for the operation of the pool.
-Their instruction must be followed at all times.
+The Fairfield Parks and Recreation Department reserves the right to refuse admittance into the Fairfield Aquatic Center when the capacity of the aquatic center / pool has been reached or when otherwise deemed necessary for the health, welfare or safety of the patrons.
+The Manager on Duty and designated assistants / lifeguards are responsible for the operation of the pool.
+Their instructions must be followed at all times.
 Should disagreement arise, patrons are advised to contact the Parks & Recreation Superintendent at 513-896-8439.

 - All persons entering the pool facility must pay the appropriate admission fee or present proof of a valid season pass or program registration.

-- Children under 8 years of age entering the pool facility must be accompanied by a guardian aged 15 or over who is responsible for direct supervision at all times.
+- Children under 11 years of age entering the pool facility must be accompanied by a guardian aged 15 or over who is responsible for direct supervision at all times.

 - Cash register receipts are not valid for re-entry.
 Patrons leaving the pool facility and wishing to return that day must have their hand stamped.

 - All sales are final.
 No cash refunds will be given for admission.

 - Smoking is not permitted anywhere in the pool facility or within 50 feet of it.